amortensen/dots-protocol/draft-teague-dots-protocol.md

 data channels using HTTP/1.1 over TLS.
-However, this document also leaves open the possibility that the data channel MAY be implemented through such application transports as HTTP/2 [RFC7540] or the Quick UDP Internet Connection [I-D.tsvwg-quic-protocol] protocol, as well as other current and future protocols supporting [REST] semantics and the security requirements described in [I-D.ietf-dots-requirements].
+However, this document also leaves open the possibility that the data channel MAY be implemented through such application transports as HTTP/2 [RFC7540] or the Quick UDP Internet Connection [I-D.hamilton-quic-transport-protocol] protocol, as well as other current and future protocols supporting [REST] semantics and the security requirements described in [I-D.ietf-dots-requirements].
 Support for alternative secure REST transports for the data channel are deployment- and implementation-specific.

 DOTS data channel implementations MUST support the IPv4 [RFC0791] and IPv6 [RFC2460] protocols, and MUST support the "Happy Eyeballs" algorithm for dual